microsoft/industry/healthcare/solutions/dataverseIntegration/README.md

-# Link Dataverse with Azure Data Lake Gen2 and Azure Synapse
+# Linking Dataverse with Azure Data Lake Gen2 and Azure Synapse

 In a data platform, disparate data sources and datasets are integrated onto a Data Lake in order to allow the development of new data products as well as the generation of new insights by using machine learning and other techniques.
 One of such data sources can be Dataverse, which is the standard storage option for all business applications running inside a Power Platform enviornment.
 Dataverse stores datasets in a tabular format and allows them to be extracted to a Data Lake Gen2 via a feature called "Azure Synapse Link for Dataverse".